kubernetes/website/content/en/blog/_posts/2022-04-29-kubernetes-1.23-release-interview.md

 **CRAIG BOX: There's still time.**

 REY LEJANO: We are working on refactoring.
-We're going to refactor a little bit in December, and "--apply" again.
+We're going to refactor a little bit in December, and `--apply` again.

 ---